Ashfaaq98/ai-security-research/README.md

 A collection of resources documenting my research and learning journey in AI Security.
 This repository holds resources related to my research and study journey in the field of AI Security.

 Over time, I’ve been collecting a wide range of materials that I now aim to organize and maintain here.
-These include foundational and advanced resources that support my ongoing exploration of security challenges in artificial intelligence systems.
+These include foundational and advanced resources that support my ongoing exploration of security challenges in artificial intelligence systems which includes llm models, ai agents and mcp servers.

 ---